oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      The updated archive for this use case is in directory `/tmp/mii-sample/archives/archive-v2`.
 We will use it to create an archive ZIP file for the image.
 This archive is similar to the `/tmp/mii-sample/archives/archive-v1` from the [Initial use case](#initial-use-case) with the the following differences:
      - It includes an updated version of the application in `./wlsdeploy/applications/myapp-v2` (while keeping the original application in directory `./wlsdeploy/applications/myapp-v1`).
-     - The application in `./wlsdeploy/applications/myapp-v2/myapp_war/index.jsp` contains a single difference with the original application: it changes the line `out.println("Hello World!
+     - The application in `./wlsdeploy/applications/myapp-v2/myapp_war/index.jsp` contains a single difference from the original application: it changes the line `out.println("Hello World!
 This is version 'v1' of the mii-sample JSP web-app.");` to `out.println("Hello World!
 This is version 'v2' of the mii-sample JSP web-app.");`.

      For additional information about archives, see the [Understanding our first archive](#understanding-our-first-archive) section in the [Initial use case](#initial-use-case) within this sample.